MongoDB Utility – Frequently Asked Questions

 MongoDB version Oldest supported Commvault release Newest supported Commvault release Unsupported platforms

-MongoDB 6.0.2 Platform Release 2023E (11.32) Platform Release 2024E (11.34)
+MongoDB 6.0.2 Platform Release 2023E (11.32) Platform Release 2024E (11.34) - Windows 2012 operating system

-o A computer that uses a processor that doesn't have the AVX instruction set enabled.
+- A computer that uses a processor that doesn't have the AVX instruction set enabled.

 In these cases, MongoDB 4.2.20 is installed.